DanialArab/Agentic_AI/README.md

 <a name="13"></a>
 ## Reflection with external feedback

+Providing LLM with an external info/feedback could be really useful:

 ![](https://github.com/DanialArab/images/blob/main/Agentic_AI/ROI_on_prompt_eng.png)

 We can write some codes to help find additional facts to feed in the reflection LLM in order to hopefully improve the LLM output.: